Azure-Samples/active-directory-dotnet-native-aspnetcore-v2/2. Web API now calls Microsoft Graph/README.md

 Both applications use the Microsoft Authentication Library [MSAL.NET](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet) to sign-in user and obtain a JWT access token through the [OAuth 2.0](https://docs.microsoft.com/azure/active-directory/develop/active-directory-protocols-oauth-code) protocol.
 The desktop application:

+The WPF client application:

-1. Signs-in users using the MSAL library.
+1. Signs-in users using the MSAL.NET library.
 1. Acquires an access token for the Web API
 1. Calls the ASP.NET Core Web API by using the access token as a bearer token in the authentication header of the Http request.

-The Web API application:
+The Web API:

-1. Authorizes the caller (user) using the ASP.NET JWT Bearer Authentication middleware.
+1. Authorizes the caller (user) using the ASP.NET JWT Bearer Authorization middleware.
-1. Acquires another token to call the Microsoft Graph using the on-behalf-of flow.
+2. Acquires another access token on-behalf-of the signed-in user using the [on-behalf of flow](https://docs.microsoft.com/azure/active-directory/develop/v2-oauth2-on-behalf-of-flow).
-1. The Web API then uses this new Access token to call Microsoft Graph
+3. The Web API then uses this new Access token to call Microsoft Graph

 ![Topology](./ReadmeFiles/topology.png)